All Episodes

 They know what they're doing is ill-timed.

-Herefore uh, you know, as we make one push for victory, and I'll tell you something else.
+Here for, you know, as we make one push for victory.

 And Lieberman's doing it.

-And I'll tell you, he's he's going to be savaged on these kook fringe blogs like you can't believe.
+And I'll tell you, he's going to be savaged on these kook fringe blogs like you can't believe.

-Here's the Here's the Cheney story.
+Here's the Cheney story.

-Special prosecutor Patrick Fitzgerald used his opening statement in the CIA leak trial today to allege that Vice President Cheney's chief of staff lied and destroyed a note showing Cheney's early involvement.
+Special Prosecutor Patrick Fitzgerald used his opening statement in the CIA leak trial today to allege that Vice President Cheney's chief of staff lied and destroyed a note showing Cheney's early involvement.

 When the information got out, it triggered a federal investigation.

-When the FBI grand jury asked about what the defendant did, Fitzgerald said, he made up a story.
+When the FBI grand jury asked about what the defendant did, Fitzgerald said he made up a story.

-Fitzgerald alleged that Libby in September 03 destroyed a Cheney note just before Libby's first FBI interview when he said he learned about Wilson from reporters, not the vice president.
+Fitzgerald alleged that Libby in September 2003 destroyed a Cheney note just before Libby's first FBI interview when he said he learned about Wilson from reporters, not the vice president.

-Uh because Libby had already been discussing the matter inside and outside the White House.
+Fitzgerald told the jurors that that clearly was a lie because Libby had already been discussing the matter inside and outside the White House.

 You can't learn something on Thursday that you're giving out on Monday, Fitzgerald said.